 The History of Oak Dale Cemetery

 In 1856 the City of Urbana purchased a little over 25 acres of land for use as a cemetery.
 A dedication was held on July 19, 1856, and the cemetery, under the jurisdiction of seven appointed trustees, officially was opened for public use.
 Since 1903 the cemetery has been under the management of the Urbana City Council.

 Initially christened "Greenwood", the name soon was changed to Oak Dale principally because of the luxuriant stand of magnificent oak trees on the grounds.

 Prior to the creation of Oak Dale Cemetery, burials were made in what today is referred to as the "Old graveyard" located at the northeast corner of N. Kenton and E. Ward streets.
 Most bodies were re-interred at Oak Dale and the old cemetery was used as a pasture field and in more recent years as a playground.

 MEMORIAL TREE PROGRAM

 The City of Urbana is pleased to offer a memorial tree program for individuals or organizations desiring to create a lasting remembrance of a loved one, commemorate a special achievement, or honor a deserving person or organization through the planting of memorial trees at Oak Dale Cemetery, Melvin Miller Park, or other city parkland.
 All memorial trees will be planted in the fall, and select tree species are available.
 An application form about the program is available here: Memorial Tree Program Application Form.
 For additional information, please contact Doug Crabill by calling 652-4305 or by email at the following address: email@example.com.
-A listing of the memorial trees planted in the fall of 2015 is available here: Memorial Tree Listing.
+A listing of the memorial trees previously planted is available here: Memorial Tree Listing.
 As additional trees are planted, this listing will be updated.

 To view photos click here.